aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 The road to riches is paved with homework.

-Last update: Sun Jul 27 05:17:33 2025
+Last update: Mon Jul 28 05:20:22 2025

 ### Let's play! 🎮